 South Dakota MC troopers do not conduct traffic enforcement on CMV's without an inspection.
 Motor carrier troopers are required to write a vehicle examination report on all traffic stops involving commercial motor vehicles.
+South Dakota Highway Patrol obviously makes numerous traffic stops on non-CMVs.
+We have implemented tracking mechanism on our electronic citations to track non-CMV traffic stops when the violation occurs in the vicinity of a CMV.
 SDHPMCS staff monitors vehicle exam reports to help ensure traffic enforcement efforts on CMV's are properly marked on the vehicle examination reports.